Skip to Content

 Treat for Shock

-• Warmth: Wrap your bird in a towel.
+• Warmth provision: Wrap your bird snugly.

 Provide Pain Relief